christopheralcock/falling3rds/README.md

 Particular thanks go to [Joe Corcoran](https://corcoran.io/), [Dan Harvey](http://internetisverymuchmybusiness.com/) and Alex Norman for advice on code, and to [Matt McKegg](https://github.com/mmckegg) for his amazingly helpful [Web Audio School](http://mmckegg.github.io/web-audio-school/) that showed me how easy writing for HTML5 Audio components is.

+Any further advice or ideas for the app, its functions or appearance would be gratefully received - contact me on [twitter](http://twitter.com/chrisalcockdev) or through github pull requests.

 # Please give me a job

 I'm based in London and trying to make a career change into Web Development.
 My CV can be found [here](http://github.com/christopheralcock/cv).
 I'm not looking for anything specifically to do with music.